UPDATED APRIL 10, 2026

 A multimedia content hub might look something like this:

-Include a sign-up point at the bottom of each page, or have an email capture pop-up appear as they’re about to leave your site.
-Sweeten the deal with an exclusive offer for subscribers, an extended trial or a limited time discount.
+To capture these warm leads, include a sign-up point at the bottom of each post, or have an email capture pop-up appear as they’re about to leave your site.
+This will be even more persuasive if you reward them for subscribing with an exclusive offer, an extended trial or a limited time discount.

 The ultimate goal of any content marketing strategy is to get more business.
 Depending on your strategy, this could be from your mailing list sign-ups or from CTAs on the articles themselves.